stalpers/check_wiederfrei/README.md

 # NewDomains #

-Get list of .ch & .li domains that got available recently domains from the Mastodon feed @wiederfrei and check their rank using Alexa Top1000 and Top 10Million Sites$
+Get list of .ch & .li domains that that have just become available again from the Mastodon feed @wiederfrei and check their rank using Alexa Top1000 and Top 10Million Sites$

 Download and unzip the data files to the data directory